cusyio/Python4DataScience/docs/productive/git/advanced/gitlab/ci-cd.rst

 Activating CI/CD in a project
 -----------------------------

 #.
-Select menuselection:`Menu --> Projects` in the top bar and find your
+Select :menuselection:`Menu --> Projects` in the top bar and find your
    project.
 #.
-In the left sidebar, select menuselection:`Settings --> General`.
+In the left sidebar, select :menuselection:`Settings --> General`.
 #.
 Expand :guilabel:`Visibility, project features, permissions`.
 #.
-In the menuselection:`Repository` section, activate the :guilabel:`CI/CD
+In the :menuselection:`Repository` section, activate the :guilabel:`CI/CD
    option`.
 #.
 Select :guilabel:`Save changes`.